 Totals may not equal sum of components due to independent rounding.

 These data include energy consumed at foreign installations and in foreign operations, including aviation and ocean bunkering, primarily by the U.S. Department of Defense.
-U.S. government energy use for electricity generation and uranium enrichment is excluded.
+U.S. Government energy use for electricity generation and uranium enrichment is excluded.

-1 Trillion BTU = 1.055056 Petajoules
+1 Trillion BTU (Bristish thermal unit) = 1.055056 Petajoules

 b Includes all U.S. government agencies not separately displayed.
 See http://ctsedwweb.ee.doe.gov/Annual/Report/AgencyReference.aspx for agency list.